huan/ducks/README.md

 ### v0.8 (Jun 5, 2020)

-Renaming for better names with more more intuition.
+Renaming for better names with a better straightforward intuition.

 1. Rename `interface Api` to `interface Duck`
 1. Rename `class Duck` to `class Bundle`